-Tell Me More: How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam
+Tell Me More: Talking How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam

 TS: How does this affect the children beyond the lack in diverse foods to provide nutrition?

 SK: Children go home with these ideologies, right?
-Parents have complained that children come home and repeat pseudoscience like garlic is bad for health, or meat will lead to a lack of concentration in studies.
+Parents have complained that children come home and repeat ideological propaganda like garlic is bad for health, or meat will lead to a lack of concentration in studies.
 Students are told that they should eat vegetarian food in order to develop their brains and get good marks.
 None of this comes from any scientific basis, it only comes from prejudice.
-Children can’t take meats that they eat at home to school.
+Children can’t take the meats that they eat at home to school.
 They refuse because it leads to ostracization — children are made to feel like they’re doing something disgusting.
-When we asked children why they don’t want to take any meat to school, they say, “We should respect others.”
+When we asked children why they don’t want to demand eggs in school, they say, “We should respect others.”
 But respect only flows one way.
 Everyone needs to respect vegetarians, but vegetarians are completely disrespectful of the eating habits of others.

 This interview has been edited and condensed for clarity.